Azure/TypeEdge/README.md

     dotnet new -i TypeEdge.Application::*
     ```

-    > If you already installed the template and you want to update to a newer version, you need to clear the dotnet http and template cache
+    >Note: If you already installed the template and you want to **update to a newer template version**, you need to clear the dotnet http and template cache
     ```
     dotnet nuget locals http-cache --clear
     dotnet new --debug:reinit
     ```
 2. Copy the **iothubowner connection string** from your development Azure **IoT Hub**.